-We asked students to create a teaching session to help their peers understand what our joint guidance, Achieving good medical practice, says about speaking up.
-We asked them to focus on speaking up about one or more of three themes:
+We’d like you, either individually or in a small group, to create an online teaching session to help other students understand what our joint guidance, Achieving good medical practice, says about communication.
+It doesn’t need to be about the pandemic but should focus on at least one of two themes:

 For further details on any of these resources, please email email@example.com